-- A new genre of crypto-tourism could be emerging, consisting of trips and destinations where travellers make purchases solely in digital assets
+- A new genre of crypto-tourism is on the horizon, consisting of trips where travellers make purchases solely in digital assets

-- With signs of the bear market retreating, cryptotourist hotspots are hoping to see an increase in digital spending as a key facet of adoption
+- With signs of the bear market retreating, crypto-tourist destinations are hoping to see an increase in digital spending as a key facet of adoption

 - TravelByBit, an Australian company which deploys crypto-payment systems, reports “thousands” of transactions at merchants across the country